 With the pandemic taking over the world since March 2020, and international travel on a halt; I have been busy exploring my own backyard (Sydney).
 I have hiked to all the National parks I wanted to, seen all the places in Sydney I wanted to, and wrote about it here.
 Now it is time to move!
-Since we Aussies cannot travel overseas, I decided moving from Sydney to Melbourne, and here is all the tea.
+Since we Aussies cannot travel overseas, I decided to move from Sydney to Melbourne, and here is all the tea.

 I mean it looks like if we want to leave the country we have to become boat people!
 Imagine, boats filled with Aussies start washing up on Indonesian shores.
 The world is going mad and this year definitely takes the top spot!

-That being said, my research says we Can travel overseas provided you have official work letter from the overseas company or if you are a dual citizen and carry a passport of another county.
+That being said, my research says we Can travel overseas provided you have an official work letter from the overseas company or if you are a dual citizen and carry a passport of another county.
 It is recommended that we don’t travel overseas at this time but if you badly want to or need to, try looking up the above options and also read on Domicile test and 183-day test.
-I know a few people who have left Australia applying these options but something to consider is coming back to Australia may not be as easy with the ever-changing quarantine rules, cost and the limited number of people government is allowing to fly back.
+I know a few people who have left Australia applying these options but something to consider is coming back to Australia may not be as easy with the ever-changing quarantine rules, cost, and the limited number of people the government is allowing to fly back.

-My last travel was in January 2020 when I solo travelled to my 48th and last south-east Asian country East Timor.
-It was a great start of 2020 and plan was to explore up to 55th country by the end of this year but here we are, still exploring but a different city and state Victoria!
+My last travel was in January 2020 when I solo traveled to my 48th and last south-east Asian country East Timor.
+It was a great start of 2020 and the plan was to explore up to 55th country by the end of this year but here we are, still exploring but a different city and state Victoria!